ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 ---

 > ## Code connection
-> In this chapter we explore the [`ase.calculatorse.emt` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#module-ase.calculators.emt) and [`ase.calculatorse.lj` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/others.html#module-ase.calculators.lj), both of which provide built-in tools for calculating standard properties (energy, forces and stress) from a set of atomic positions.
+> In this episode we explore the [`ase.calculatorse.emt` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#module-ase.calculators.emt) and [`ase.calculatorse.lj` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/others.html#module-ase.calculators.lj), both of which provide built-in tools for calculating standard properties (energy, forces and stress) from a set of atomic positions.
 {: .callout}

 ### Atoms objects can calculate properties using an attached "Calculator"